ptandler/pdf-shrink/README.md

 pdf-shrink.sh <settings>[:<dpi>] <input> [<output>]
 ```

-<output> is optional, settings will be appended to filename
+<output> is optional, settings will be appended to filename, so it's easy to try & compare
+different options.

 <settings> can be ghostscript's PDFSETTINGS options: